Great House (novel): Dedication

 The book is dedicated to Krauss's two children, both boys.

 Reception

-Great House has received very positive reviews from critics.
 Patrick Ness of The Guardian described the book as "subtle and fractured, almost demanding a second reading to put all the pieces together.
 Mainly, though, Great House is a meditation on loss and memory and how they construct our lives...Great House is a smart, serious, sharply written novel of great care and yearning."
 Rebecca Newberger Goldstein of The New York Times described the book as "a high-wire performance, only the wire has been replaced by an exposed nerve, and you hold your breath, and she does not fall."
 Janet Byrne of Huffington Post stated "It's a daunting undertaking, one that not every writer under 40 would choose or can do justice to, but Krauss's talent runs deep.
 And she cannot write a bad sentence: pound for pound, the sentences alone deliver epiphany upon epiphany."